Adventuring Gear Introduction

 I’ve gotten numerous parties out of tough spots by convincing the party’s healer to wear potions of healing in a bandolier on their chest, then sending a party member to retrieve a potion and use it on the healer when they dropped to 0.
 It’s obviously more expensive than a healer’s kit, but it has the added benefit of allowing the recipient to continue fighting.

-If you’ve read Lord of the Rings, you understand why rope is important.
+If you’ve read Lord of the Rings, you understand that rope is an indispensible piece of adventuring gear.
 If you haven’t read Lord of the Rings, consider how important it is for real-world camping, or real-world rock climbing, or real-world survival scenarioes.
 My point is that rope is really useful and you should buy some.

 Other Stuff You Can Buy